Tanzania Safari: A Family Adventure

 Day 9 — Ngorongoro Crater

 After a picnic lunch, your journey continues throughout this tremendous landscape.
 Animals move to and fro in search of pasture, water, or prey.
 You will have ample opportunities to see numerous giraffe, zebra, warthog, jackal, hippo, hyena, and more.
 Continue to Gibb’s Farm, a historic coffee estate and eco-lodge.
 Countless activities await, including naturalist-led hikes, tours of the organic farms and gardens, spa treatments, or spending an afternoon with the artists-in-residence.
 Tonight relax by a Tembo Fire, an open-air sitting area nestled at the foot of the organic gardens.
 The tradition of the nightly campfire began as a purely practical measure to ensure that elephants – or “tembo” in Swahili – are not tempted to feast in the organic gardens at night.
-Enjoy a farewell meal and reflect on the many sights, adventures, and experiences that you will remember for years to come.
-Overnight: Gibb’s Farm (B,L,D)
+Gibb’s Farm (B,L,D)

 Day 10 — Ngorongoro Highlands

 Today go on an hour and a half bike ride throughout the Ngorongoro Highlands and into quaint Tloma village.
 Savor lunch at Gibb’s Farm, where nearly every ingredient comes fresh from the estate’s organic farm.
 In the afternoon, enjoy one of two unique farm-to-table learning experiences.
 Learn how to make bread in the kitchen or engage in vegetable harvesting in the garden.
-At dinner tonight, you’ll have the opportunity to taste your creations!
-Overnight: Gibb’s Farm (B,L,D)
+At tonight's farewell dinner, you’ll have the opportunity to taste-test your work!
+Gibb’s Farm (B,L,D)

 Day 11 — Ngorongoro Highlands to Arusha

 After breakfast, drive back to Arusha for a bit of shopping and a farewell lunch at River House with your new safari friends.
-Day rooms are provided for your family to take an afternoon swim, rest, repack, and have a snack before your early evening transfer to Kilimanjaro international airport, where you’ll check in for your departing flight to Amsterdam.
+Day rooms are provided for your family to take an afternoon swim, rest, repack, and have a snack before your early evening transfer to Kilimanjaro International Airport, where you’ll check in for your departing flight to Amsterdam.
 Day Room: Mt.
-Meru Hotel (B,L,S)
+Meru Hotel (B,L,Snack)